tom-mi/iBrew/README.md

  - [ ] History/SetTime missing time
  - [ ] Settings missing parameters

+#### Help free the Kettle!

+We need to control our own devices!
+Smarter does not have a local api except this procotol.

+Setting the Wifi network does not work.
+This is very bad.
+This is the last straw in freeing the device!

+The smarter app only works when you login to their server, meaning when their servers goes down, (and it will) you're stuck with a smart kettle (or coffee) which can only be accessed on a unsecure connection (at least its something).

+I tried sending the messages for SSID and PASSWORD, (0x05 and 0x07) and then connect (0x0c) but it still fails to connect to the network. (even with 6 zero's added as padding) It except something from the client application but I can not find out what, I thought it was the udp but I still can not get it to work.

+Please Help!

 #### Donate
 Please donate raw codes or donate (for) a (working) Smarter Coffee (interface), can not test without one or without help!